Ferguson's Mechanical Paradox Replica

 I have not yet printed the parts for this, so I don't entirely know whether it will work.
 My 3D printer is ailing but parts are ordered, so I hope to get back to making stuff soon.

 Ferguson also turned his "paradox" design into an "orrery" also correctly called a "tellurion".
 I hope to do that soon too.
 Stay tuned.

 Ferguson's Mechanical Paradox Replica by sawdusty is licensed under the Creative Commons - Attribution license.

-We're sure sawdusty would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure sawdusty would love to see what you've printed.
+Please document your print and share a Make with the community.